-A key component of the Plymouth School District counseling program is the PEP Talk, short for Plymouth Educational Plan.
-The PEP Talk is a meeting between a counselor, a student and his or her parent(s).
+A key component of the Plymouth School District counseling program is the Plymouth Educational Plan (PEP) Talk.
+The PEP Talk is a meeting between a counselor, a student, and his or her parent(s) or guardian(s).
 The length and focus of the talk depends on the age of the student, but the emphasis is always on the student's strengths and goals.

 PEP Talks are held with the following students: